Have You Ever Wondered How Much Your Manual Tasks Cost & How Long To Achieve An ROI If You Automate?

 Let’s Start By Calculating Your Full-Time Employee’s Actual Hourly Rate!

 Follow the steps on this page to (Step 1) determine how much you pay the employees by the hour that are working to carry out the manual tasks within a workflow.
-(Step 2) Next, calculate what the manual tasks are costing the company in wages.
-(And Finally) Discover what your ROI would look like if you updated.

 — Step #1 —